adblockplus/wentral/README.md

 # Wentral

-A frontend for ad detecting machine learning models.
-Provides benchmarking and web service tools.
+A frontend for machine learning models that detect objects in web pages, that can be used to:

+- Measure and visualize the performance of object detectors on datasets,
+- Run object detector in a web service.

 ## Installation